Fatima Zaidi

-Fatima Zaidi (born in 1989) is a Canadian entrepreneur., University lecturer at the University of Toronto, and Co-Chair of Tech4SickKids at SickKids Hospital.
+Fatima Zaidi (born in 1989) is a Canadian entrepreneur, University lecturer at the University of Toronto, and co-chair of Tech4SickKids at SickKids Hospital.

-She is the founder and CEO of Quill Inc, a Canadian podcast agency and CoHost, a podcast hosting and analytics tool for brands and agencies.
+She is the founder and CEO of Quill Inc, a Canadian podcast agency, and CoHost, a podcast hosting and analytics tool for brands and agencies.

-Background
+Early life and family

-Zaidi was born in Muscat, Oman, and moved to Toronto, Canada in 2007.
+Zaidi was born in Muscat, Oman, to Pakistani parents.
+She moved to Toronto, Canada, in 2007.

 Career

 In 2016, Zaidi became the VP of Business Development for the Toronto marketing agency, Eighty-Eight.
 In the same year, she began appearing on segments for BNN Bloomberg on the challenges female founders face in entrepreneurship.

 In 2019, Zaidi launched Quill Inc, a branded podcast agency that works with North American brands.
 In 2021, Quill Inc launched CoHost, a podcast hosting and analytics tool for brands and agencies.

 Since 2016, Zaidi has been an advisor for startup companies Willful and Abacus Agency.
 In 2021, Zaidi took on a teaching position at the University of Toronto School of Continuing Education to educate students on podcasting.